 The Giro Savant received good marks from BikeRadar and Outdoor Gear Lab and had decent venting and a very sporty look.
 Despite its promise coming into testing, it was weighed down by clumsy straps that don’t belong on a helmet of this caliber and price.
 You can get this helmet with MIPS (for a $20 upcharge), which will be a welcome upgrade for those interested in the system, but that’s only true if you can get the helmet’s shape and fit to work for you.

-While the Scott Arx Plus earned the top score in tests by Consumer Reports tests, at $150 it costs way too much to justify for most commuters.
+While the Scott Arx Plus earned the top score in Consumer Reports tests (subscription required), at $150 currently it costs way too much to justify for most commuters.